sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/1-creating-components/README.md

 }
 ```

-3. the @Component decorator that will add additional functionality to the component.
-The CLI automatically add the three required properties:  the selector used to identify the directive, the URL for the component template; and the URL for the component CSS.
+**3.** a TypeScript @Component decorator that adds additional functionality to the component.

 ```@Component({
      selector: 'app-key-manager',